cryptopp-modern/cryptopp-modern.com/content/docs/api/hash/SHA3.md

 **Do:**
 - Use SHA-3 for algorithmic diversity (backup to SHA-2)
 - Use when NIST/FIPS compliance specifically requires SHA-3
-- Use for new protocols wanting post-quantum preparation
+- Use for new protocols when you want algorithmic diversity alongside SHA-2, including in post-quantum planning (different design, similar security levels)
 - Use extendable output functions (SHAKE128/SHAKE256) when needed

 **Avoid:**